jkatsanis/ArkaneHigh/README.md

 # HOW TO RUN
+- well you need a cross compiler and nasm but its ass to install that gl ye
 - Clone it into ubuntu subsystem or linux
 - navigate in the folder and run **chmod +x SETUP.sh**
 - RUN ./SETUP.sh